AleksandarBayrev/general-linux-fixes/Sound-Fixes-Linux.md

 systemctl --user restart pipewire
 ```

-# If you use `wireplumber` with version higher than 0.5 it's easier to do it like this:
+# !!!(NOT RECOMMENDED)!!!
+If you use `wireplumber` with version higher than 0.5 it's easier to do it like this:
 * Run `wpctl status` and find `Audio` -> `Sources` -> your device
 ```text
 Audio